Yes, I know; take that, neurosurgeons and air traffic controllers!

-This year, somehow, it dropped all the way down to No. 7
+This year, somehow, it dropped all the way down to No. 7, behind soldiers, firefighters, cops and, um, event planners.
+(One of those things is not like the other.)

 I imagine there’s a group of PR people conspiring to get that ranking back up next year, because here’s a dirty little secret in this profession: People take perverse pride in how stressed out they are.
 The “We’re No. 2!” factoid has been touted by industry people for as long as I can remember.